Maintain your team’s creative flow with the Adobe Creative Cloud app

 With the updated Adobe Creative Cloud for Slack app, Adobe is making it easier for teams to keep those creative juices flowing.
 Now team members can collaborate on assets from any Adobe Creative Cloud app within Slack.

-The updated integration also makes it simpler to work with external partners via Slack shared channels, a feature that connects two independent organizations in the same virtual workplace.
-The new app lets you share assets, such as illustrations and mockups, with collaborators outside your company, reducing context switching and maintaining creative momentum.
+The updated integration also makes it simpler to work with external partners via Slack shared channels, a feature that connects two independent organisations in the same virtual workplace.
+The new app lets you share assets, such as illustrations and mock-ups, with collaborators outside your company, reducing context switching and maintaining creative momentum.

 What’s new with the Adobe Creative Cloud app?